-Collier County Housing Authority is a public housing agency in Immokalee, Florida that participates in the Section 8 Housing Choice Voucher program.
+Collier County Housing Authority is a Public Housing Agency that participates in the Section 8 Housing Choice Voucher (HCV) program.

 |Collier County Housing Authority Housing Choice Voucher||Closed|

-As of the most recent VMS report, Collier County Housing Authority manages 416 active Housing Choice Vouchers.
+As of the HUDs most recent Voucher Management System report, Collier County Housing Authority manages 450 active Housing Choice Vouchers.

 |Standard||Ported Out||Non-Elderly Disabled|